 The gound plane is assumed to be perfect (large area, low conductivity).

-The feed-point impedance Z(f) is the sum of an resistive part (R(f) in red) and a complex
+The feed-point impedance Z(f) is the sum of a resistive part (R(f) in red)

 The reactive part has a capacitive and an inductive component.